mstjr/Murmured/README.md

 - **Download Jar File**: You can download the JAR file directly from the repository.
 - **Maven Local Downloader**: If you are using Maven or Gradle, you can add the wrapper as a dependency in your project.
 Simply open MurmuredDownloader.zip and run the Batch file ;)

+Donc forget to add the ZeroC api 3.7.2 in your dependencies.

 ## Usage Example

 Here is an example of how to use the Murmur Ice Wrapper for Java in your code: